French Restoration style: Music

-The most successful musical theater of the period was the Théâtre-Italien, which performed in the Salle Favert in Paris; it produced the a series of operas by the most famous composer of the period, Gioachino Rossini, including The Barber of Seville in 1819.
+The most successful musical theater of the period was the Théâtre-Italien, which performed in the Salle Favart in Paris; it produced the a series of operas by the most famous composer of the period, Gioachino Rossini, including The Barber of Seville in 1819.
 Rossini moved to Paris in 1824, and was named Director of Music and Staging at the Théâtre-Italien.
 Only Italian works were presented, always in Italian.
 Rossini became the most prominent figure of the Paris musical world, writing the music for the coronation of Charles X in 1824.